faztrick/cv/resumes/resume.md

 ## 🧩 Professional Summary

-Innovative **Software Architect** with over **13 years of experience** in building intelligent, scalable, and distributed enterprise systems.
+Innovative **Software Engineer** with over **13 years of experience** in building intelligent, scalable, and distributed enterprise systems.
 Expert in **AI-driven automation**, **IoT ecosystems**, and **MVVM architecture** — with proven success across **ERP, QMS, POS, and retail IoT infrastructures**.
 Bridges hardware and software, creating hybrid cloud + local ecosystems that are **secure, real-time, and modular**.